MuSAELab/Modulation_spectrum_course_exercises/README.md

 A detailed technical note on the background of modulation spectrogram and its applications can be found at https://github.com/MuSAELab/modulation-spectrogram-technical-note. <br />
 More details about the SRMR toolbox can be found here: https://github.com/jfsantos/SRMRpy. <br />
 Other versions of modulation spectrogram can be found at https://github.com/MuSAELab/amplitude-modulation-analysis-module and https://github.com/MuSAELab/modulation_filterbanks.

+## Author
+This repo is created by Yi Zhu in 2022.